How do you facilitate change? In this occasional series, we explore various aspects of facilitating individual and group change.

 The devolution of the British roundabout

 I grew up in England, where roundabouts are more common than traffic lights as a way of routing traffic.
-(Fun fact: the first roundabout in the world was built in Hertfordshire, England in the early 1900’s.)
-When I was a kid, roundabouts were walled constructions in the center of traffic circles that looked like this:
+(Fun fact: Hertfordshire, England, built the first roundabout in the world in the early 1900’s.)
+When I was a kid, roundabouts were walled constructions in the center of traffic circles.
+They looked like this:

 In the 1960’s, the Brits realized that such elaborate constructions were overkill, and roundabouts became more like this: